zhongkaifu/Seq2SeqSharp/Tools/VisionCaptionConsole/README.md

 | `--VisionPatchSize` | Pixel width/height of each ViT-style patch extracted from the resized image (default: `16`). |
 | `--VisionChannelMean` / `--VisionChannelStd` | Comma-separated RGB mean/std vectors used for per-channel normalization. |

+> **Tip:** Set `--EncoderType CNN --CnnKernelSize 5` to swap the ViT-style transformer encoder for the new lightweight CNN encoder.
+The kernel size (must be odd) controls how many neighboring patches are aggregated into each visual token.

 ### Training

 ```bash